November 15, 2023

 Advantages of Fabric

 Direct store delivery (DSD) is a distribution method that allows manufacturers to deliver directly to stores, bypassing wholesalers entirely.
 While it offers better control over inventory and pricing, it also introduces challenges such as managing routes, drivers, vehicles, and orders in real time.
-To address these DSD challenges, the retailer needed a solution that could:
+To address these DSD challenges, the retailer needed a solution that:

 1. Streamlined operations and management: As a unified platform, Microsoft Fabric simplifies the handling of compute resources and storage.